bitcoinj/bitcoinj.github.io/contexts.md

 * The working directory where the library is allowed to store files
 * The user thread
 * URI of directory where static data files can be found, to work around lack of JAR support on Android
-* The `TorClient`, so different parts of the library can make requests via Tor (as opposed to just the P2P code today)

 Eventually this work should make it easier to connect to multiple alt-coins simultaneously, as well as simplify and clean up the API.